The Enemy Below: Casting

 The anti-Nazi U-boat captain was portrayed by actor Curd Jürgens, who had been an actual critic of Nazism in his native Germany.
 In 1944, after filming Wiener Mädeln, he got into an argument with Robert Kaltenbrunner (brother of high-ranking Austrian SS official Ernst Kaltenbrunner), SS-Obersturmbannführer Otto Skorzeny, and a member of Baldur von Schirach's staff in a Viennese bar without knowing who they were.
 Jürgens was arrested and sent to a labor camp for the "politically unreliable" in Hungary.
 After a few weeks, he managed to escape and went into hiding.
 Jürgens became an Austrian citizen after the war.

 The destroyer escort USS Haynes (DE-181) was represented in the film by the USS Whitehurst (DE-634), provided by the US Navy in Pearl Harbor.
 Many of the actual ship's crew appear in the film, such as the phone talkers, the gun and depth charge crews, and all of the men seen abandoning ship.
 The Whitehurst's commanding officer, Lieutenant Commander Walter Smith, played the engineering officer.
 He is the man seen reading comics (Little Orphan Annie) during the lull before the action while an enlisted man is reading The Decline and Fall of the Roman Empire.
 The Whitehurst was sunk as a target in 1971.
 The real DE-181 was USS Straub (DE-181), a Cannon-class destroyer escort (scrapped 1974).

 Filming

-Despite being set in the South Atlantic, filming took place in the Pacific Ocean near Oahu, Hawaii.
+Despite being set in the South Atlantic, filming of the open ocean scenes took place in the Pacific Ocean near Oahu, Hawaii.
+A ship collision set and filming of the abandon ship scenes took place off of Los Angeles.